 - View the Retina South Africa E-NEWS updates

 - View a list of publications and previous postgraduate students on the IRD research project

 TO PARTICIPATE IN THE RESEARCH PROGRAMME

 Written informed consent has to be obtained from all individuals before any research can be undertaken.
-To enquire about participating in the research programme, please contact Prof. Jacquie Greenberg or Retina South Africa.
+To enquire about participating in the research programme, please contact the UCT Retina Team or Retina South Africa.
 Please note the forms below that need to accompany all samples that are sent to the UCT laboratory.

 There is no guarantee that by participating in the research programme, a family’s genetic mutation(s) will be identified.
-We do, however, endeavour to translate any diagnostic results arising from the research to participants (see point E below).
+We do, however, endeavour to translate any diagnostic results arising from the research to participants (see point F below).

 Research testing costs were historically covered by the research programme, funded by Retina SA, and undertaken at UCT.
 Genetic counselling and testing costs will no longer be covered by the research programme.
 Individuals can be seen for referral and counselling via the state services or as private referrals at their own cost, and the genetic test results will only be issued in the diagnostic setting outlined below.
 NO research results will be reported on.
 Genetic counselling and diagnostic testing costs will not be covered by the UCT research programme (since 2013).
 Costs are to be borne by the individual concerned and must be discussed up front.
 Arrangements must be made for payment of the testing costs before the blood is sent to the laboratory, in accordance with Retina SA’s protocols.
 Testing may also be arranged through other laboratories at the request of the counsellor and/or patient.
 However, it needs to be noted that other laboratories may need extra time to prepare for the necessary testing.

 These types of diagnostic testing are available:

-a) Asper targetted screening: Mutation screening can be performed by Asper Ophthalmics, in Estonia (Europe), as part of a diagnostic screening process.
+A) Asper targetted NGS (Next Generation Sequencing): Mutation screening can be performed by Asper Ophthalmics, in Estonia (Europe), as part of a diagnostic screening process.
 This takes approximately 3 months as all meaningful Asper results are verified at UCT prior to result delivery.
 For information about this testing option, please contact Retina South Africa.